-Data encryption for impact was used in 100% of the ransomware cases that impacted the professional services sector.
+Data encryption for impact was used in 100% of the ransomware cases that impacted the financial sector.
 The next most popular technique was inhibiting system recovery, which makes sense; in order for the criminals to make their ransom demand credible, they need to have sole access to your data.

 Data encryption is the top technique used for impact.
-To mitigate risk of data exfiltration, user training and data backups are two key controls to consider when evaluating professional services organizations.
+To mitigate risk of data exfiltration, user training and data backups are two key controls to consider when evaluating financial services organizations.

-The top mitigation techniques are data backups and behavior prevention on endpoint.
-It is important to remember that demonstrating the ability to recover from backups is critical to mitigating these types of incidents and returning to business as usual.
-Operating system configuration and network segmentation highlight the importance of building systems and networks that prioritize not just efficiency but safety as well.
+The top mitigation techniques are data backup and behavior prevention on endpoint.
+It's important to remember that demonstrating the ability to recover from backups is critical to mitigating these types of incidents and returning to business as usual.
+Operating system configuration is at the middle of the pack but highlights the importance of building a system that prioritizes not just efficiency but safety as well.

-Organizations are rightfully concerned about the rise and sustained dominance of ransomware as a tool of choice among cyber criminals.
+Organizations are rightfully concerned about the rise and sustained dominance of ransomware as a tool of choice among cybercriminals.
 However, successful campaigns rely on more than one thing going right for the attacker.
 Defenders have more options and information about their adversaries than ever to tailor protections across multiple stages of developing incidents.
-It is our hope that professional firms can combine the insights above with their expertise to do exactly that.
+It's our hope that financial services organizations can combine the insights above with their expertise to do exactly that.